ChaimaJelassi/cs-test/README.md

 Once the list of customer features is built and CHS calculated, it’s time to look at which customers are healthy or those that are at risk.
 ## Reporting

-In this section, I will show you the final output table containing the CHS score and it source SQL code.
+In this section, I will show you the final output table containing the CHS score and it source SQL code.</br>
-To classify customers based on the CHS, I used the following indicators:
+To classify customers based on the calculated score, I used the following indicators:
 ```
 Healthy : GREEN COLOR
 Okay : ORANGE COLOR